KabakiAntony/Politico/README.md

    ```
  NOTE "flask run" defaults to production where the debug mode is off
         and that denies one the chance of seeing the errors that arise
-        but the below settings will help override that
+        but the below settings will help override that.

+        So if you choose to use flask run please set the following environment
+        variables.
    ```
       use set on windows and export on linux/mac set FLASK_APP=run.py